danchoi/herbalizer/README.md

 ## Caveats

-herbalizer can deal with many of the most commonly used features of HAML's syntax.
+herbalizer can deal with the most commonly used features of HAML's syntax.
 Mainly, it will handle the widely used HAML syntax features for tags, classes, ids, attributes, Ruby blocks and expressions, and inline `<script>` content.